The Teacher starring Sheridan Smith | release date, cast and plot | Radio Times

 The Teacher starring Sheridan Smith release date: When will it air?

-The series kicks off on Monday 31st January at 9pm on Channel 5.
+The series begins on Monday 31st January at 9pm on Channel 5.
 You can also stream it on My5.

 The show will air across four consecutive nights.